Rolling Rock: History

 From 1939 until July 26, 2006, Rolling Rock was brewed at the Latrobe Brewing Company in Latrobe, Pennsylvania, a small city 34 miles southeast of Pittsburgh.
 As stated on the bottle, it was brewed with a distinctive soft local water in large glass-lined tanks, which had been state-of-the-art at the time of its introduction.

 On May 19, 2006, American brewing giant Anheuser-Busch purchased the Rolling Rock and Rolling Rock Green Light brands from Belgium-based InBev for $82 million and began brewing Rolling Rock at its Newark facility in mid July, 2006, marking the destruction and end of true Rolling Rock.
 The final batch of Rolling Rock was shipped from Latrobe on July 31, 2006.
 Union leaders in Westmoreland County organized a nationwide boycott of Anheuser-Busch and InBev brands because of the move.
 Anheuser-Busch has said that Rolling Rock's original pledge on the label will be preceded by these words: "To honor the tradition of this great brand, we quote from the original pledge of quality."
 In July 2008, InBev acquired Anheuser-Busch, creating Anheuser–Busch InBev.

 In 2009, Anheuser-Busch InBev announced that it was exploring the sale of the Rolling Rock brand.
 In 2015, Anheuser-Busch stopped brewing bottled Rolling Rock in glass-lined tanks.
 Only the canned beer was being brewed using the traditional process.

 Pony bottle

 Rolling Rock was once famous for its 7 U.S.floz pony bottle, which was the largest selling pony in Pennsylvania in 1952.
 Pony bottles got their name from small 19th century American pony glasses, named for their diminutive size.
-The term further spread to include pony keg.